Distributed Lucene for Scalable Full Text Search

 Apache Lucene is very popular free open source full text search engine originally written in Java but also ported to .NET.
 Lucene is a stand-alone library that applications embed in order to perform full text searching.

-NCache has implemented Lucene.NET API in its native form over its In-Memory Distributed Datastore (hence the name Distributed Lucene).
-This has transformed the stand-alone Lucene into an extremely fast and linearly scalable full-text searching solution for enterprise searching.
-And, due to the native Lucene.NET API, you don’t have to make any code changes to your Lucene application in order to use it with NCache.
+NCache has implemented Lucene API in .NET in its native form over its In-Memory Distributed Cache (hence the name Distributed Lucene).
+This has transformed the stand-alone Lucene into an extremely fast and linearly scalable full-text searching solution for .NET / .NET Core applications.
+And, due to the native Lucene API, you don’t have to make any code changes to your .NET Lucene applications in order to use it with NCache.

-On the client end, NCache provides your .NET application the native Lucene.NET API so you don’t have to change any code.
+On the client end, NCache provides your .NET application the native Lucene.NET API so you don’t have to change any code in your application.
 And, on the back-end, NCache uses the same Lucene.NET to build indexes in a distributed environment and later to conduct full-text searches in a distributed manner.
 The results of these distributed searches are then merged before being presented to your application.

 Native Lucene API

 Distributed Lucene with NCache provides you a native Lucene API.
 As a result, you get the following benefits from it:

 - - No Code Change: you don’t have to make any code changes to your Lucene application in order to use Distributed Lucene.
 Just change your provider to NCache.

 - - Industry Standard API: by using Lucene in your application, you’re sticking to industry’s most popular full text searching API.